erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 ### Short Description

 An algorithm that finds the location of a target value within a data structure.
+Solves problems like locating specific records, finding duplicates, and data retrieval.
+Example: Finding a book in a library by searching through catalog entries.
+Works by systematically examining elements and comparing them with the target value until a match is found or all elements are checked.

 **Key Characteristics:**
 - **Time Complexity**: Varies